jdferreira/following-thebennybox-tutorial/README.md

 - inclusion of a `DrawParameters` instance in the `Window` struct: this required me to include a lifetime parameter to `Window` and `MainComponent`;
 - creation of the `DrawParameters` instance to be used on all drawings later on, enabling depth test and culling;
 - implementation of an auxiliary `Frame` object (a pair containing a mutable reference to the `glium::Frame` being drawn on and an immutable reference to the window's draw parameters) that contains the actual rendering methods, akin to thebennybox's `RenderUtils`.
 The engine communicates with the rendering phase by providing a callback that operates on one of these `Frame` instances and thus can draw only based on the methods implemented with this type.
 The rendering on the window is then controlled by the `Window`, which creates a `Frame`, executes the callback and swaps the buffers.

+## Video #8

+`glium` takes away from the coder much of the housekeeping of buffers (vertex buffers, index buffers etc.) as well as the actual attributes that are copied into the GPU memory.
+Thus, I did not need to implement a function to copy the data into the GPU.

+In this part of the implementation, I introduced data into the `Game` struct.
+Namely, I created a `Mesh` struct that can be rendered, in the sense that it contains a `draw` method that is responsible for drawing into `glium`'s Frame.
+The Mesh contains its own vertex and index buffers, as well as an `Rc` reference to a program (a set of shaders to draw the mesh into the OpenGL context).

+As a test, `Game` instances contain a triangle mesh that renders on screen.
+To allow this, I had to create the shader program in GLSL (currently in the `assets` directory), which is part of Video #9 (but oh!, well; here they are anyway -- the next video will surely be easier to implement because of this).

+From a technical point of view, the creation of a `Game` instance now requires a reference to a `glium::Display`, which is use to compile the shaders and to create the buffers.
+Maybe we can remove this dependency in the future, but the inexistence of global state makes me think we won't be anle to, in a clean way.